Mist-Rain/Bot-Framework/README.md

 	bot.fbSubscribe(req, res);
 });
 ```
+This will create and run a bot which always reply "Hello World!" to the sender from facebook or line platform.

 ## Contributing
 Pull Requests and issue reports are welcome.
 You can follow steps below to submit your pull requests: